benDotDirectory/homiefy-backend/README.md

 Backend for homiefy

 ## homiefy
-homiefy is a tool to manage group queues for spotify.'
+homiefy is a tool to manage group queues for spotify.

 ## this project
 this project is the backend, written in asp.net core.